 As a consequence, the vehicle continues to function as expected off-road.
 Installing a body lift kit won’t affect the vehicle’s performance or gas mileage because the alterations are primarily aesthetic.

 Kits for suspension lifts make a significant effect.
 A suspension lift raises the truck’s complete suspension, including the wheels, providing your truck with a lot more ground clearance.

-Firstly, the temptation to mount enormous wheels on your beast will grow as your suspension lift rises by several inches.
+Firstly, the temptation to mount bigger wheels on your beast will grow as your truck’s suspension lift rises by several inches.
 Larger tires tend to have greater tread for off-road conditions and weigh more than smaller tires.

 As a result, the initial joy of raising your vehicle will soon wane as you start to drive away.
 Because even if you’re flooring the pedal, it will still seem… sluggish.
 It will seem like very little power is reaching the tires.

 This is because adding heavier wheels and tires to your truck increases the stress on your engine.
 This indicates that the vehicle doesn’t use the engine’s power as well as it formerly did.

 If you don’t re-gear the axles to match your wheel and tire setup, you’ll notice this drawback immediately.